 Article 99 of the UN

+Charter 'The SecretaryGeneral may bring to the

+attention of the Security

-Council any matter which in his opinion may threaten the maintenance of international peace and security.'
+Council any matter which in

+his opinion may threaten the

+maintenance of international

+peace and security.'

 The issue was discussed by the Security Council in October and the President of the Council created a mediating committee with Security Council representatives from Belgium, Canada, China, Columbia and Syria.
 On 22 October, they proposed the immediate end of the blockade followed by a meeting of the four Military Governors to arrange for the introduction of the Ostmark into all Berlin.
 This was rejected by the Soviets on the grounds that both actions should be simultaneous.
 The three Western allies also rejected it because it merely referred the problem of the introduction of the Ostmark currency into the whole of Berlin back to the Military Governors who had recently failed to agree on this very point in the Moscow conference.